 Extending social security to domestic workers

-Globally, there are 67.1 million domestic workers.
-The majority of them are excluded from social security, or, if covered, enjoy a lower level of protection in comparison with other workers.
-Such exclusion, together with low wages, weak job security, and poor working conditions, has negative consequences for domestic workers, most of whom are women.
-As a result, many domestic workers are excluded from effective access to health care, as well as income security in case of maternity, employment injury, unemployment and old age, which constitutes an additional source of vulnerability for them and their families.
+Globally, there are 67.1 million domestic workers employed.
+It is estimated that the majority of domestic workers are excluded from social security, or if covered, enjoy a lower level of protection in comparison with other workers.
+Such exclusion, together with low wages, weak job security and poor working conditions, has negative consequences for domestic workers (mostly women).
+As a result, many domestic workers are excluded from effective access to health care, as well as from income security in the event of maternity, employment injury, unemployment or old age, which constitutes an additional source of vulnerability for them and their families.

-This module stresses specific challenges for the extension of social security to domestic workers and explores some policy options, based on international experience and guided by ILO social security standards
+This module highlights the specific challenges of extending social security to domestic workers and explores some policy options, based on international experience and guided by ILO social security standards.

 Relevant international labour standards